SethFalco/commandler/README.md

 ### CDI Java Beans

 To use Commandler you must define `beans.xml` in your classpath, even if you don't configure it.
-However, it's often helpful to populate the `<scan>` tag with exclusions.
+However, it's often helpful to populate the `<scan>` tag with [exclude filters](https://docs.jboss.org/cdi/spec/2.0/cdi-spec.html#exclude_filters).

 The `<exclude>` tag is used to tell the CDI container to skip processing certain package paths in the archive it's present in.
 If you build your project with a plugin like [shadow](https://github.com/GradleUp/shadow), you'll have a single standalone archive that contains _everything_ in your classpath in a single archive.